 Start at the Arch of Constantine, then move onto the colossal theater, the Italian Colosseum, the most iconic Rome highlights.
 On the famous arena, fights between gladiators and beasts took place to please bloodthirsty Emperors.

 Upwards of 50,000 spectators gathered beneath the enormous awnings to witness the cruel battles unfold.
 Many events took place in the grand Colosseum arena, but we leave the details to your private Rome guide!

-Then take in the Sacred Way, the route taken by victorious generals as they returned from battle in triumph.
 Listen to your private guide’s stories of Julius Caesar, who planned the construction of his Forum in 46 B.C.
 Other Emperors continued to develop the space through to AD 608.
+Then take in the Sacred Way, the route of victorious generals as they returned from battle in triumph.

 The Monuments of the Roman Forum

 Only with a Rome-certified guide can one understand Roman Forum’s most striking features, like temples and basilicas.
 One of them is this Temple of Castor and Pollux.
 The three 40-foot high Corinthian columns reach the sky.
 Equally important is the Temple of Antonius and Faustina, one of the few structures maintaining much of its original form, while the enormous Basilica of Maxentius preserves its impressive stature.
 Finally, the Arch of Titus is an excellent introduction to the panoramic hill of the Palatine.

 Your Colosseum ticket includes the Palatine hill where, according to ancient legend, Romulus founded Rome on the Palatine hill in 753 B.C.
 Following his actions, other Emperors built their opulent homes for the rest of the civilization to enjoy.
 In the end, bring more than two millennia of history to life!
 Taking part in this tour of Rome in one day, with your private Rome guide, you will walk in the same footsteps of Roman Emperors who lived more than 2,000 years before us.